vanalsty/portfolio/README.md

-This contains the code to my portfolio website.
+This repository contains the code to my portfolio website.